 Ingredients

-Starter – 1st batch only
+Starter – first batch only

-All subsequent batches
+Starter – subsequent batches

-- 120 ml plain yogurt from your last batch as a starter, [1/2 cup]
+- 120 ml plain yogurt from your last batch as a starter, (1/2 cup)

 Instructions

-- Turn off and let it cool down to about 42C / 108F.
+- Turn off the heat and allow the milk to cool to about 42 °C / 108 °F.

-- Place the yogurt pots in the oven or leave them in a warm (above 30C / 86F) undisturbed place.
+- Place the jars in the warm oven with the light on, or in a warm, undisturbed place (above 30 °C / 86 °F).

 - Leave to ferment for about 8 hours.